nas5w/interview-guide/README.md

 # Interview Resources

-A non-overwhelming list of resources I use for software development interview prep.
+I find big lists overwhelming.
+Here's a non-overwhelming list of resources I use for software development interview prep.

 Please star this repo and share with friends/colleagues if you find it helpful!